Family Roles In Addiction Worksheet

 How does drug and alcohol addiction affect the entire family?

 The effects of drug and alcohol addiction ripple far beyond the individual struggling with the substance.
-Addiction can also wreak havoc on families and affect their loved ones, who may experience a range of emotional, psychological, and behavioral challenges as a result of their family member's addiction.
 Here's a closer look at how addiction impacts the entire family unit:

 Disrupted communication

 Addiction can make open and honest communication nearly impossible.
-The addict may lie or manipulate to hide their substance use, while family members may walk on eggshells to avoid conflict.
+The person with an addiction may lie or manipulate to hide their substance use, while family members may walk on eggshells to avoid conflict.

 Emotional strain

 Witnessing a loved one struggle with addiction can be emotionally draining.
-Family members may experience feelings of worry, anger, shame, and helplessness.
+Family members may experience worry, anger, shame, and helplessness.

 Financial burden

 Addiction can be expensive.
-The addict may steal money or neglect financial responsibilities to support their habit.
+The person with an addiction may steal money or neglect financial responsibilities to support their habit.
 This creates financial strain for the entire family.

 Enabling behaviors